top of page

 • Some families are damaged beyond the point of recovery.
 This is merely a fact.
 It does not mean that the parents have failed.

-• Bonded kids often take it upon themselves to help their parents with their sibling with RAD (as RAD impacts the entire family).
+• Bonded children often take it upon themselves to help their parents with their sibling with RAD (as RAD impacts the entire family).
 They aren’t able to rest in their role as a kid and they grow up quickly.
 As parents, we must be mindful that our child sees themselves as a teammate.

 NavRAD is about so many things, including connection betweem those raising children with reactive attachment disorder.
 Many RAD parents get there feeling completely alone in the RAD parenting journey.
 But they leave with a sense of community and a path forward.